My Al Capone Museum | home

 The first trial was for the murder of policeman Olsen, for that they were sentenced to 14 years for manslaughter.

-During this time in prison,Scalise and Anselmi fear for their lives.
+During their time in prison,Scalise and Anselmi fear for their lives.
 They are beaten up and Scalise is almost poisoned.
 He finds the food tastes a little off and tells the guard.They send the food to be analyzed by a chemist and discover cyanide, enough to kill a couple of men in his spaghetti and beans.

 In the second trial for the murder of policeman Walsh they were acquitted.